ynslmz/tv-maze-api-vue/README.md

 ## Instructions to run

-I used node v18.20.2 and npm v10.5.0, Please, make sure using minimum these versions or above.
+- I used node v18.20.2 and npm v10.5.0.
+Please, make sure using minimum these versions or above.
+- Create an environment file from the sample.

 ### Dont forget to install dependencies first